What Not To Do When You’re Feeling Overwhelmed

 In one day I received 5 reader emails seeking tips related to overcoming feelings of overwhelm and handling stress.
 When I see trends in reader feedback of that magnitude I know it’s a sign that it’s a pressing topic for many others as well.

-Yet, without knowing the specific situation(s) that have caused you to feel overwhelmed, it’s hard to provide self-care recommendations on what exactly you should do to calm the turmoil you’re experiencing.
+Yet, without knowing the specific situation(s) that have caused you to feel overwhelmed, it’s hard to provide recommendations on what exactly you should do to calm the turmoil you’re experiencing.

 Nevertheless, there are things you can refrain from doing in order to prevent escalating your emotions to uncontrollable levels.